offen/offen/docs/docs/offen-fair-web-analytics/running-offen/tutorials/configuring-deploying-offen-docker.md

 OFFEN_SMTP_PORT="587"
 ```

-If all of this is populated with the values you expect, you're ready to use Offen.
+If all of this is populated with the values you expect, you're ready to use Offen Fair Web Analytics.

 ---

 ## Starting the application

-To start Offen use the Docker image's default command:
+To start Offen Fair Web Analytics use the Docker image's default command:

 ```
 docker run -d \